-I didn’t expect to fall in love with Rio, but looking back now, I know that I simply had no choice.
+We didn’t expect to fall in love with Rio as much as we did, but looking back now, we know that we simply had no choice.
 It’s a city that’s impossible to resist.

 Best Time to Visit Rio de Janeiro

 When it comes to Rio, any time is a good time to visit this amazing city.
-From December through March the weather is hot (up to 40ºC) and rainy, with showers often breaking out every afternoon.
-The beaches are crowded and the prices are often sky high.
+From December through March the weather is hot (up to 40ºC) and rainy, with showers, often breaking out every afternoon.
+The beaches in Rio de Janeiro are crowded and the prices are often sky high.
 By the time May comes around the crowds and hot weather subside and the accommodation rates come down.
-In the off season winter months (June to September) the weather is the mildest, but there is still plenty of sunshine to enjoy beach weather and it’s not too hot for sightseeing and adventures.

 Top Things to Do in Rio de Janeiro